tahsin4466/StartASM/README.md

 In summary:
 - Transitional conjunctions are used to show operand relationships (except for source/self operands, which are implicit for a natural language feel). e.g. `from`, `to`, `with`, `by`.
 Conditionals are denoted by `if`
 - Operands are stated explicitly and numerically. e.g. `r0`, `m<39>`
-- Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics). e.g. `move`, `shift left logically`
+- Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics). e.g. `move`, `shift left`
 - Types are stated and enforced but flexible in allowing reinterpretations of the same byte value